 Adhesive tape evidence may be submitted to the laboratory for a tape comparison.
-Care should be taken when collecting adhesive tape samples to ensure that the tape does not become entangled or "wadded up."
+Care should be taken with the collection of adhesive tape samples to ensure that the tape does not become entangled or "wadded up."
 It is suggested that the tape evidence be placed into an opened plastic bag and then the plastic bag be placed into a sealed envelope.
 If the tape must be cut prior to submission, the investigator must indicate which ends were cut.